Pomierski/intellistore/README.md

+# Intellistore

-## Have you ever found yourself thinking, Gee, I wish I could create dynamic, type-safe updaters and my IDE will add "set" prefix by itself?
+Have you ever found yourself thinking

+> Gee, I wish I could create dynamic, type-safe updaters and my IDE will add "set" prefix by itself?

 Well, you're in luck!

 This small library was born from the relentless monotony of typing [myState, setMyState] in React a million times.
 Curiosity met TypeScript, and now you have magically generated, type-safe updaters ✨